-Zone- Select any of the regional servers, however it is recommended you choose a location near a provider or your customer.
+Zone- Choose any of the regional servers, but it's recommended that you select a location close to a provider or your customer.
 Temporarily selecting a different region to route media traffic can be helpful in diagnosing call problems.

-RTP Proxy Mode: If connection via our service fails, and relaxed is selected, it will failover to backup automatically.
+RTP Proxy Mode: If a connection via our service fails and you have selected relaxed, it will automatically fail over to the backup.

-Relaxed- This will perform best efforts to engage the RTP Proxy, if it can't be engaged because of either network errors, or because you don't have enough RTP capacity, the calls will connect directly.
+Relaxed- This will make the best efforts to engage the RTP Proxy; if it can't get engaged because of either network errors, or because you don't have enough RTP capacity, the calls will connect directly.